-Buying and selling commercial property with its existing tenants can add a bit of baggage to any transaction, making it extra important to put in the necessary due diligence on the tenants themselves, as well as the property and owner.
+Buying and selling commercial property with its existing tenants can add a bit of baggage to any transaction, making it extra important to put in the necessary due diligence on the property, tenants, and owners.

 Buying a Commercial Property with Tenants

 Buying a commercial property with existing tenants can be incredibly lucrative, but requires heavy research regarding who the tenants actually are, since you’ll have to abide by the lease agreements already set in place.

 If you’re looking to buy and hold a property, the tenants are as much a driver of long-term success as the location and surroundings of the property.

 Acquiring a property with tenants allows for a more hands-off investment approach, especially in the case of a net lease or tenant-managed property.

 Plus, you don’t need to spend the time filling any vacancies as a new owner.
 You can start generating income immediately.